Across All Realms: Sea, Land & Air

 Rob Chappell

-Rob has a lengthy background in conservation species and island management , beginning his career in the NZ Wildlife Service before moving to the Hauraki Gulf Maritime Park with Lands and Survey based on Kawau Island then to the Chatham Islands for a number of years setting up the Dept of Conservation and finally back to the Coromandel managing the offshore islands for DOC for some 27 years.
+Rob has a lengthy background in conservation species and island management , beginning his career in the NZ Wildlife Service before moving to the Hauraki Gulf Maritime Park with Lands and Survey based on Kawau Island.
+He then spent a number of years setting up the Department of Conservation office on the Chatham Islands, and finally returned to the Coromandel, managing the offshore islands for DOC for some 27 years.
 During this later time he was also on loan to PII (Pacific Invasive Initiatives) and Birdlife Pacific.
-Rob is currently a member of the Waikato Conservation Board, a member of the National Oiled Wildlife Response Team (NOWRT) based in Massey University, an advisor to the Moehau Environment Group (MEG) on the Coromandel and currently on call out contracts with Waikato Regional Council and the Dept of Conservation.
+Rob is currently the Chair of the Waikato Conservation Board, a member of the National Oiled Wildlife Response Team (NOWRT) based in Massey University, an advisor to the Moehau Environment Group (MEG) on the Coromandel and currently on call out contracts with Waikato Regional Council and DOC.

 Edin Whitehead